bi-cjny/throughthesystem.github.io/_posts/glossary-terms/2016-07-29-term-disposition.md

 ---
 layout: glossary
-title: Disposition
+title: Disposition Hearing
 category: glossary-terms
 ---

-# Disposition
+# Disposition Hearing

-A disposition is when a thing and some stuff happens.
+At this point in the juvenile justice system the judge will determine the type of sentencing or legal consequences that are appropriate to the juvenile offender’s crime.
+It is similar to sentencing.